Northern Lights Forecast for Yellowknife Tonight

 How to use tonight's forecast in Yellowknife

-The current aurora chance for Yellowknife is None.
+The current aurora chance for Yellowknife is Low.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 What the current chance means